stfc-sciml/e2e/case2/docs/Tutorial.md

 python -m e2e_benchmark.command train hdf_files model_output
 ```

 To run the model in CPU only mode you can pass the additional flag `--cpu-only`.

+As part of a the data loading the following operations will be performed:

+ - Image normaisation of each channel
+ - Conversion from full (1500x1200) resolution to patches (512x512).
+ - Cache these operations in memory using `tf.data.Dataset.cache`

 ### Inference
 After the model has been trained you can run it on a set of test images using the inference command.
 The inference command takes three arguments: